timomeh/tune-otd/README.md

-tune-otd
+Tune of the day
 ========

-Display your tune of the day
+Ever wanted to share your tune of the day and have them all nicely listed without spamming your friends?
+Yeah, why not.